-On 30 October, 2015 the Company exchanged conditional contracts on the purchase of a 17.2 hectare parcel of land adjacent to the Company's current warehouse facility in Kurnell NSW.
-The purchase price was \$18m excluding GST (subject to any agreed adjustments).
+On 13 May, 2016 the Company purchased a 17.2 hectare parcel of land adjacent to the Company's current warehouse facility in Kurnell NSW.
+The purchase price was \$18.4m excluding GST.
 Of the total new property purchased there is 10.0 hectares of useable land.
 This represents a land size four times the size of our current location.
-The purchase will be funded by the recently increased Westpac Receivables Purchase Facility and available cash.
-It is the intention for the existing property to be sold and leased back for the duration of the new construction.
+The purchase was funded by the Westpac Receivables Purchase Facility and available cash.
+It is the intention to sell the current distribution centre.

-We are yet to determine what our requirements will be and planning will commence for this during the 2016 financial year.
+We are currently in the advanced planning stage of the project.
 Following the Company's intended expansion onto this property, any excess land may be subdivided and sold.
 Whilst our business continues to grow this purchase places us in a very good position to expand our operations and provides the capacity that will be required to support future growth.